MicrosoftDocs/biztalk-docs/biztalk/core/wcf-adapters-property-schema-and-properties.md

 Specify the user name to use for the proxy server specified in the **ProxyAddress** property.
 The property is required if the **ProxyToUse** property is set to **UserSpecified**.

-For more information about this property, see [How to Configure a WCF-WSHttp Send Port](../core/how-to-configure-a-wcf-wshttp-send-port.md) and [How to Configure a WCF-BasicHttp Send Port](/previous-versions/).
+For more information about this property, see [How to Configure a WCF-WSHttp Send Port](../core/how-to-configure-a-wcf-wshttp-send-port.md) and [Configure a WCF-BasicHttp Send Port](wcf-basichttp-adapter.md).

 Type: String
 Applies to: WCF-BasicHttp send adapter, WCF-WSHttp send adapter